-Lincoln University requires a minimum of 120 credit hours to complete a bachelor's degree.
+Lincoln University requires a minimum of 120 credit hours to graduate with a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-Lincoln University does accept transfer credits.
+Lincoln University accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, Lincoln University has a summer session, so students can earn credits during the summer.

 Lincoln University offers an orientation program before the start of fall classes to prepare new students for college life.